Nick-the-Greek/Squid3_SSL_Kali-Linux/README.md

 Installation
 ============
 Squid3 v.3.3.8 SSL is incompatible with any previous version of Squid3.
-So, if you have installed any version of Squid3 e.g. Kali offers Squid3 v.3.1.20 you must uninstall it first :
+So, if you have installed any version of Squid3 e.g. Kali offers Squid3 v.3.1.20 you must uninstall it first:

 apt-get --purge remove -y squid3 squid3-common squid-langpack

-For amd64 architecture (minimal installation) :
+For amd64 architecture (minimal installation):

 cd squid3_3.3.8-1.1Kali1_amd64
 dpkg -i squid3_3.3.8-1.1Kali1_amd64.deb squid3-common_3.3.8-1.1Kali1_all.deb squid-langpack_20140506-1.1Kali1_all.deb

-For i386 architecture (minimal installation) :
+For i386 architecture (minimal installation):

 cd squid3_3.3.8-1.1Kali1_i386
 dpkg -i squid3_3.3.8-1.1Kali1_i386.deb squid3-common_3.3.8-1.1Kali1_all.deb squid-langpack_20140506-1.1Kali1_all.deb